-Now is a great time to add an AR-15 optic to your rifle or carbine.
+Now is a great time to add AR-15 optics to your rifle or carbine.
 In Part I, Muramatsu looks at the latest in red dot scopes for ARs.

 The original idea behind the red dot scope was to have a single illuminated aiming point, sort of like a crosshairs in a riflescope, but at zero magnification, with a wide field of view.
 There are a lot of different sized dots, different colored dots (don’t have to be red, but most are, and the originals were), not dots at all but circles, triangles, whatever, powered and unpowered, small and large.